BW LPG Guidelines on Executive Remuneration

 • Variable remuneration (short-term and long-term incentives);

-• Pension and insurance schemes; and
+• Pension and insurance schemes;

-• Other employment-related benefits.
+• Other employment-related benefits; and

 Fixed remuneration